sagefy/sagefy/gh-pages/f_planning/sequencer.md

 - _Factors_ - Unit quality.
 - _Formula_ - sum(unit quality per unit) / count(units)  [V2: Use probability distribution]

-**Card Difficulty**

-- _Definition_ - How likely is the typical learner to answer well?
-(Only applies to assessment cards.)
-- _When_ - Computing learner-unit ability.
-Selecting the next card.
-- _Factors_ - Prior, response, learner-unit ability, guess, slip.
-- _Formula_ - ???
-(A simple method would be a percentage of good answers.)

 **Card Guess**

 - _Definition_ -  How likely is the typical learner, without ability, to randomly guess towards a good answer?
 (Only applies to assessment cards.)